 You just need to follow the onscreen instructions to completed the process.
 Once any available updates are download and installed successfully, restart your device and you should be able to play Minecraft LAN game now.

 If you failed to update your network driver in this way, you can download the latest update from the official website of the driver and install it on your computer manually.
-Alternatively, you can also use a professional third-party program to detect any problematic drivers and update them automatically.
+Alternatively, you can also use a professional third-party program like Driver Easy to detect any problematic drivers and update them automatically.
 With Driver Easy Pro, you can update outdated drivers with just one click.
 Here is the guide:

 Related article: Top 5 Methods to Fix Windows 10 Network Adapter Missing

 Some users would like to play Minecraft with mods which can make the gaming more fun.
 But this may cause certain problems such as unable to use LAN connection in Minecraft.

 Therefore, you can try removing all the mods from the game to fix the problem.
 And you should make sure both you and your friends are not playing the game with mods.

 If the methods above fail to fix Minecraft LAN not working issue for you, perhaps there are certain problems with your Minecraft application itself.